-Native Languages of the Americas: Wenabozho Stories and other Chippewa Legends
+Native Languages of the Americas: Ojibwe/Chippewa Legends, Myths, and Stories

 This is our collection of links to Chippewa folktales and traditional stories that can be read online.